dime-coin/electrum-docs/hardware-linux.rst

-Hardware wallets on Linux
+Hardware Wallets on Linux
 =========================

-The following aims to be a concise guide of what you need to get your hardware wallet working with Electrum.
+The following aims to be a concise guide of what you need to get your hardware wallet working with Electrum-Dime.

 If you use the AppImage, that already has all the dependencies and Python libraries bundled with it, so skip the first two steps.